|Date Approved||Body||Review Date|

 1.9.
 This policy is approved and endorsed by the Working Options in Education Board of Trustees.

 1.10 The Charity will appoint a named Safeguarding Officer.
-The person is currently Lauren Monk, Head of Operations.
-The Chief Executive Officer will take on this role if Head of Operations is unavailable.
+The person is currently Claire McMaster, Head of Programme.
+The Chief Executive Officer will take on this role if Head of Programme is unavailable.

 Contact details for Working Options in Education Safeguarding Officer